Where Are Volvo Cars Made?

 Volvo Cars: Swedish Origins, Global Reach

 The "Volvo" name comes from the first-person conjugation of the Latin verb "volvere," meaning "to roll."
-It was trademarked by the Swedish ball bearing manufacturer SKF in 1911.
+It was trademarked by the Swedish ball bearing manufacturer SKF in 1915.
 The relationship between the name and the original product is fairly obvious – who would want a ball bearing that didn't roll?
-The business evolved, and in 1927, the Volvo OV4 (Oppen-Vagn 4) was the first passenger car to roll off the budding assembly line of the newly formed Volvo Cars company.
-With a determined 28-horsepower four-cylinder engine, the OV4 was known for its passenger room, comfort, and style – all hallmarks of today's Volvo cars, SUVs, and wagons.
+The business evolved, and in 1927, the Volvo ÖV4 was the first passenger car to roll off the budding assembly line of the newly formed Volvo Cars company.
+With a determined 28-horsepower four-cylinder engine, the Volvo ÖV4 was known for its passenger room, comfort, and style – all hallmarks of today's Volvo cars, SUVs, and wagons.

 Frequently Asked Questions

 Volvo Cars operates manufacturing facilities in countries across the globe, including Sweden, Belgium, China, Malaysia, India, and the United States.
 The majority of Volvo Cars vehicles are produced at the Torslanda, Sweden, facility.
-The Ridgeville, South Carolina, Volvo Cars plant in the U.S. produces the Volvo S60 and has recently started production of the fully electric Volvo EX90 SUV.
+The Ridgeville, South Carolina, Volvo Cars plant in the U.S. produces the all-electric Volvo EX90 and will also make the Volvo XC60 starting in late 2026.

 Who owns Volvo Cars?